TxHawks/jigsass-tools-mq/DOCS.md

 Override default named breakpoints with your own by defining the `jigsass-breakpoints` variable **before** `jigsass-mq` is imported:

+Breakpoint names and values can and should be redefined to fit a project design and the language used be the team working on it.
+However, please keep in mind that **the JigSass framework depends on a 0-sized length breakpoint being defined**, as it is internally used to set up default values in several places.

 ```scss
 // The `jigsass-mq` mixin will try and resolve values from
 // the `lengths` sub-map when evaluating the `$from` and